ceq2000/unit-4-game/README.md

 Functions created/used in this game are:

-- **pickRandomNumber:**
+- **pickRandomNumber:** Picks random numbers to match at the beginning of the game.
+- **pickRandomCrystals:** Picks random numbers and assigns them to each crystal.
-- **crystalValues:**
+- **crystalValues:** Changes value of each crystal button according to array
-- **pickRandomCrystals:**
+- **pickRandomCrystals:** Picks random numbers for crystals

 - **gameReset:** Re-sets the game while leaving the wins/losses tally intact.
-Also generates the target random number and the hidden rndowm values of the 4 crystals.
+Also generates the target random number and the hidden random values of the 4 crystals.
 The random number shown at the start of the game should be between 19 - 120.
 Each crystal should have a random hidden value between 1 - 12.

 - **playGame:** Adds up the numbers associated to the crystal everytime a user clicks a crystal